Equivalency Path B

 - A minimum of 30 hours per week will be considered full-time status.
 Part-time employment of no less than 20 hours per week will be pro-rated to full-time equivalent up to the minimum of 1500 hours of employment.

 - The supervisor must hold an active CTRS credential throughout the period of supervision.
 The supervisor may be either employed on-site with direct supervisory responsibility for the applicant (direct supervisory responsibilities refer to having primary responsibility for the applicant’s performance evaluation, clinical and/or managerial supervision); or a preceptor or consultant to the agency and applicant.
 The preceptor/consultant must provide on-site supervision of the applicant for a minimum of one hour for every 10 hours of the applicant’s employment for a minimum of 150 hours within the calendar year of supervision.
 Supervision must include direct observation of practice as well as supervisory meetings.
+While onsite or direct supervision is strongly encouraged, NCTRC recognizes there may be applicants who are unable to receive onsite supervision with a CTRS.
+With current technology, there may be alternative effective models of supervision.

 - The CTRS supervisor must complete a formal evaluation provided by NCTRC.